 Whatever the intention of Pitt’s piece — it failed.

-Sex-work isn’t a homogenised occupation.
-It’s not a monolith of drug-addicted gutter-rats who specialise in fake orgasms as the stereotype suggests, but rather an occupation that has an eclectic mix of workers from various backgrounds.
+Sex-workers aren’t a homogenised group It’s not a monolith of drug-addicted gutter-rats who specialise in fake orgasms as the stereotype suggests, but rather an occupation that has an eclectic mix of workers from various backgrounds.